NguyenBDo/Project78-Integratie_beacons_met_Social-Buddy/README.md

 In this repository, you can find the source code of the Flic button and the tag; and the documentation concerning the whole project.
-Please look at the correct directory when searching for something.
+Please look at the correct directory(folder) when searching for something.

 ### PROJECT INFORMATION